-Cryptocurrency alerts on Telegram
+Cryptocurrency alerts V Telegram

 Why do you need alerts if you have a screener?

 Alerts solve this problem.
-You set specific conditions—"BTC OI up 10% in 5 minutes" or "liquidation of more than $1M"—and TRdesk sends a notification to Telegram when triggered.
-Data is received from exchange APIs via WebSocket streams, without polling or artificial delays.
-The latency from the event to your phone is less than 200 milliseconds.
+You set specific conditions—BTC OI grew by 10% in 5 minutes" or "liquidation of more than $1M" - and TRdesk sends a notification to Telegram at the moment of activation.
+Data comes from the stock exchange API through WebSocketStreams without polling or artificial delays.
+The delay from the event to your phone is less than 200 milliseconds.

 Who's it for: Perpetual futures traders who need automated monitoring.
 Instead of staring at charts 16 hours a day, you'll only see the events that actually impact your trades.

-How to connect to the TRdesk Telegram bot
+How to connect Telegram-bot TRdesk

 Log in to your account

-Log in via Telegram or Google at trdesk.com.
-If you don't have an account yet, registration takes just one click.
+Log in via Telegram or Google on trdesk.comIf you don't have an account yet, registration takes just one click.
 All alert settings are linked to your profile and sync automatically across devices.

-In your account, open the "Notifications" section and click "Connect Telegram."
-The bot will send you a confirmation code—enter it on the website.
+In your personal account, open the “Notifications” section and click “Connect” TelegramThe bot will send you a confirmation code—enter it on the website.
 The entire process takes about 30 seconds.
-Once connected, the bot is ready to receive alerts.
+Once linked, the bot is immediately ready to receive alerts.

 Create your first alert

 Select a coin, trigger type, and threshold.
-Example: "BTC - funding below -0.05% - notify."
-Or: "ETH - OI growth by 15% in 10 minutes."
-The number of alerts is unlimited—create as many conditions as needed for your strategy.
+Example:BTC — funding below -0.05% — notify."
+Or:ETH - height OI by 15% in 10 minutes.”
+On the tariff LIGHT Up to 5 alerts are available at the same time, PRO - no quantity restrictions.

 Types of triggers for alerts